 Making a New Multiple Choice Question

-To add a single blank Multiple Choice question, click on the gray Question Tools box.
-In the pop-up, click the Add Blank Question button with aicon.
+Alternatively, you can click on the navy blue Question Tools box.
+In the pop-up, click the green Add Blank Question (+) button.

-If you want to add multiple blank questions at once, you can add any of the blank questions under the Write Your Own category to add a specific amount and type of blank questions.
+If you want to add multiple blank questions at once, you can use any of the blank trivia games under the Write Your Own category to add a specific amount and type of blank questions.

 Editing Multiple Choice Questions